juckele/vivarium/README.md

 # Vivarium

 Vivarium is an artificial life simulation, and how I spend much of my time outside of work.

 ## Motivation

 The project is based on the hypothesis that a genetic algorithm is limited by its fitness function, and that designing a sufficient fitness function for a poorly understood task is unapproachably difficult.

 ## Recent Work

-The project has since grown much bigger, and I've added functionality to explore many options within the simulations.
+I've recently launched vivrium.io to serve as a place to demo the project and share articles I've written about vivarium.

 ## License